api3dao/vitepress-docs/docs/guides/qrng/qrng-remix/index.md

 Under **Deployed Contracts** expand and expose the functions and variables of the contract.
 Note the address of the contract that is displayed with its name.
 This is the requester's contract address which will be needed later.
-Next expand the **`setRequestParameters`** function.
+Next, expand the **`setRequestParameters`** function.
 Add the following to the corresponding fields for the function.

 - `_airnode`: The airnode address of the desired QRNG service provider.
 Use **byog**